peoples march

 “Extra judicial killings are the worst form of rights violation … A persons’ life cannot be taken away without due legal process, which is the foundation of a civilized society.
 Continued extra judicial killings are eroding the foundation of Bangladesh’s polity,” reads a press statement of Odhikar.

-Posted in BANGLADESH | Leave a Comment »
+Posted in BANGLADESH | 1 Comment »